Stability Analysis of Cosmological Perturbations in the Bumblebee Model: Parameter Constraints and Gravitational Waves: Conclusion

 Due to the typically vast distances to GW sources, any deviation in the propagation speed of GWs could result in significant differences in their arrival times.
 This effect would cause some faint yet significant GW signals to fall outside the windows of data analysis and detection in clear signals~\cite{Schumacher:2023jxq}.
 Therefore, to test the Bumblebee model, it is crucial to determine the magnitude of its predicted deviations with greater precision and to expand the scope of data analysis.
 More importantly, detectors with higher sensitivity are necessary to increase the probability of detecting GWs with additional polarization modes.
 Future space-based GW detectors (Taiji, TianQin, and Lisa projects~\cite{Luo:2021qji,TianQin:2015yph,LISA:2017pwj}) are anticipated to accomplish this task. \\

 \textbf{Note:} At the time of our initial submission, a related work \cite{vandeBruck:2025aaa} had already been posted on arXiv (arXiv:2509.11647).
 While both studies explore similar questions, there are several notable differences.
-The model in Ref.~\cite{vandeBruck:2025aaa} includes an additional coupling term $B_{\mu}B^{\nu}R$ but does not incorporate a cosmological constant $\Lambda$.
+The model in Ref.~\cite{vandeBruck:2025aaa} includes an additional coupling term $B_{\mu}B^{\nu}R$ (Following the reviewer's suggestion, the coupling term has been added to our latest revision.) but does not consider a separate cosmological constant term $\Lambda$.
+Instead, the potential term $V$ plays the role of a cosmological constant.
 Additionally, the authors consider a time-dependent background for the Bumblebee field, while we treat it as constant.
 The analysis in Ref.~\cite{vandeBruck:2025aaa} offers a detailed treatment of the dark energy implications, whereas our study focuses on the connection between perturbations and polarization modes of GWs.